 Everyone has the opportunity to win.

 First, you get badges on the site as you upload your ongoing word count.
-Last year, my first year officially trying NaNo, I didn’t realize there were badges; smaller goals to keep you focused.
-There was a first day badge, for just showing up.
+Last year, my first year officially trying NaNo, I didn’t realize there were badges; and smaller goals to keep you focused.
+There was a first-day badge, for just showing up.
 I didn’t show up until about day three and I missed it.
 While it’s a digital badge, there is a certain excitement in trying to get them all.
-There are badges for updating your progress, updating a certain number of days in a row, your first 1,667 words.
+There are badges for updating your progress, updating a certain number of days in a row, and a badge for your first 1,667 words.
 A total of 16 badges in all, with the final badge awarded for your 50,000 words.

 Ultimately for me, NaNo is about developing the habits of a writer.
 That is my win.

 I look forward to having you join me on this journey.
-Let me know if you’re writing this year in the comment and anything you want to share about your experience with NaNo.
+Let me know if you’re writing this year in the comments and anything you want to share about your experience with NaNo.